pediapress/Collection/README.txt

 	The default value is: {{MediaWiki:Coll-helppage}}/PediaPress order information i.e. a subpage of the configured help page named "PediaPress order information".

+* Coll-rendering_page_info_text_article: The name of a wiki page with additional informations to be displayed when single pages are being rendered.

-* Coll-rendering_info_text_article: The name of a wiki page with additional informations to be displayed when documents are being rendered.
+* Coll-rendering_collection_info_text_article: The name of a wiki page with additional informations to be displayed when collections are being rendered.

 .. _mwlib: http://code.pediapress.com/wiki/wiki/mwlib